biopython/biopython/Bio/PhyloXML/README.rst

     Unit tests:

     - no-op parsing of small example phyloXML files with xml.etree

-    Documentation (Biopython wiki):

-    - Explain xml.etree, list 3rd-party equivalents for Py2.4

-:5/4:
-    - Start writing unit tests for basic XML parsing

-:5/11:
-    Coding should be underway now.

-    - Write unit tests that fail:

     - no-op parsing of a large zipped phyloXML file
     - basic loading of the root node into a Python object
     - loading core elements

+    Documentation (Biopython wiki):

+    - Explain xml.etree, list 3rd-party equivalents for Py2.4

 :6/1:
     Parsing from file: